KittyGiraudel/site/speaking/index.md

 <img src="https://pbs.twimg.com/profile_banners/551949534/1401302499/1500x500" alt="Photography by Alexandra Lucas" />

+{% include ad.html %}

 It does not happen *that* often, but it happens!
 Why don't you come and see me at one of the few conferences I attend.
 I'm sure it would be nice to meet!

 <ul class="events  list">
 {% for event in site.data.speaking %}